lsadouk/Phoenician_recognition_code/README.md

 >>Please choose: (0)Fine-tune the whole network / (1)Fine-tune only last layer (freeze others) <b>0</b>

-The displayed result is: <b>Lowest validation error is XX at epoch XX</b>
+The displayed result is: <b>Lowest validation error is 99.05 at epoch 35</b>

+Resultant ConvNet models per epoch are saved in the following location: './data_results/data_TL_from_Phoenician_to_TifinaghData_freeze0_60-60__limitedData0/'

-- CONTRIBUTION 3: Fine-tuning only last layer weights of the "Phoenician ConvNet" using a target dataset with limited training data to obtain the "TL ConvNet using Phoenician" system.
+-<b> CONTRIBUTION 3: Fine-tuning only last layer weights of the "Phoenician ConvNet" using a target dataset with limited training data to obtain the <i>TL ConvNet using Phoenician</i> system.</b>

-Example of target dataset: Arabic24 number of training data: 99
+Example of the target dataset: RussianData
+Number of training data per target dataset: n=99

+First, we need the pre-trained <i>Phoenician ConvNet</i> model which can be obtained by running "CONTRIBUTION 1" (the best <i>Phoenician ConvNet</i> being at epoch 57  and being available at: './data_results/data_PhoenicianData_60-60_limitedData0/net-epoch-57.mat'

->>Please select among the following target datasets: (PhoenicianData)/(TifinaghData)/(LatinData)/(ArabicData24)/(RussianData)/(BengaliData)/(DigitsData)/(CifarData) <b>ArabicData24</b>
+>>Please select among the following target datasets: (PhoenicianData)/(TifinaghData)/(LatinData)/(ArabicData24)/(RussianData)/(BengaliData)/(DigitsData)/(CifarData) <b>RussianData</b>

 >>Please select among the following: (0) full target dataset / (1)limited target dataset <b>1</b>